Security-Onion-Solutions/securityonion-docs/docker.rst

 Bridge
 ------

-By default, Docker configures it's bridge with an IP of ``172.17.0.1``.
+By default, Docker configures its bridge with an IP of ``172.17.0.1``.

 https://docs.docker.com/engine/userguide/networking/#default-networks